QMSKI/TransparentQMSKI/README.md

 # Transparent QMSKI

 Content of the repository:
-- Documentation on how to conduct transparent QMSKI research.
-See the Wiki (middle-top tab)
+- Documentation on how to conduct transparent QMSKI research: In the Wiki (middle-top tab)